Cannabis in Italy: Consumption statistics

-Vending machine that dispenses CBD-based products in Italy, fitted with a dedicated slot for the Tessera sanitaria and the Codice Fiscale.
+Vending machine that dispenses CBD-based products in Italy, fitted with a dedicated slot for the tessera sanitaria and the codice fiscale.

 The Ministry of Health also publishes consumption statistics for medical cannabis both at a national and a regional level, based on regional distribution requests and the authorized sale of the product, and the military facility determines its production quotas by taking into account the consumption data from the previous two years, as well as the yearly increases.
 The annual legal consumption of medical cannabis has grown from 40 kg in 2013 to nearly 10 times that in 2017, and the demand is expected to further quadruple as the value of cannabis is more widely understood by doctors.
 The high demand caused pharmacies throughout Italy to run out of medical cannabis by September 2017, prompting many patients with prescriptions to turn to the black market, while in January 2018 the importation of cannabis was extended to Canada.
-Currently, imports of medical cannabis from the Netherlands, Canada, Denmark, and Germany are used to compensate for the deficit in the internal production.
+As of 2022, imports of medical cannabis from the Netherlands, Canada, Denmark, and Germany are used to compensate for the deficit in the internal production.

 As of March 2021, it is estimated that more than 2 million patients in Italy could benefit from medical cannabis, while the total needs are estimated to be at least 2,900 kg per year, according to the Estimated World Requirements of Narcotic Drugs 2021 report by the International Narcotics Control Board.
 However, only about 20,000 patients have access to cannabis-based drugs, according to unofficial estimates, while the COVID-19 pandemic has affected both the importation and the distribution of the medicine.
 In regard to international travel, a decree issued by the Ministry of Health on 16 November 2007 details all the rules and procedures that should be followed, to allow the carrying of small quantities of medical preparations containing narcotic drugs and psychotropic substances for personal use.
 In particular, whether they are leaving or entering Italy, travellers carrying small quantities of medical preparations that contain internationally controlled substances are required to hold certain documents, such as a valid medical prescription, attesting that such preparations were lawfully obtained in the country of departure.